ogirardot/django-achievements/docs/source/tutorial.rst

 * key (unique) : the key string of your achievement, it's what will be used to identify uniquely your achievement.
 * name : The full name of your achievement
 * description : The full description of what your achievement is all about
-* bonus : the bonus (float) associated to unlocking this achievement
+* bonus : the bonus (integer) associated to unlocking this achievement
 * evaluate(args): the evaluate function is a callback that must return a boolean in order to decide if the achievement has been unlocked.

 Here is an example of Achievement definition : ::